omni-network/omni/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---
 name: Documentation issue
-about: Use this template for documentation related issues
-title: ''
+about: For addition or modification to the documentation or the API
 labels: ''
-assignees: ''

 ---

 ### Location